A travel insurance policy protects you from losing money because of unexpected events that might happen while you're abroad or before you travel.

 The main types of travel insurance are single trip or annual policies for multiple trips.
 The type of trip you're taking and the activities you have planned will also affect your insurance, for example, skiing, scuba diving, bungee jumping or a cruise holiday.

 The information on this page is about cancer and travel insurance.
-For general information about travel insurance, visit GOV.UK.
+For general information about travel cover, visit GOV.UK.

 Travelling when you have cancer can affect your trip in many different ways.
 We have more information about preparing for travel.